openxla/stablehlo/docs/dynamism.md

 ### Unbounded dynamism

-Unbounded dynamism as the name implies refers to a dynamic dimension with no known bound on the size, commonly used for dynamic batch size or sequence length.
-In StableHLO we simply elide the bounds encoding for this form of dynamism, i.e. `tensor<?x?xf32>`.
+Unbounded dynamism as the name implies refers to a dynamic dimension with no known bound on the size.
+This type of dynamism is very common in StableHLO, with JAX, PyTorch/XLA, and TF support, often used for exporting models with dynamic batch size or sequence length.

+In StableHLO we simply elide the bounds encoding for this form of dynamism, i.e.
+`tensor<?x?xf32>`.

 ### Shape polymorphism